norsk-datateknikk/NDSP/ROADMAP.md

 - [ ] implement FFT from complex vectors, precomputation of twiddle factor.
 - [ ] implement IFFT from complex vectors, precomputation of twiddle factor.

+- [ ] Implement vector-scalar operations for vectors with complex items.

 - [ ] implement WGN for real vectors.
 - [ ] implement WGN for complex vectors.